 The concept of hospitality is widely covered in the Homer’s Iliad and Odyssey.
 Nausicaa scolds the handmaids running away from Ulysses and she gives them some courage saying “This man, a miserable wand’rer comes, whom we are bound to cherish, for the poor and stranger are from Jove, and trivial gifts to such are welcome.
 (Om.
 Od.
 VI)”.
 On the other hand, everyone remembers the not-very-warm hospitality of Polyphemus.

-They might not be hosts, but for sure they are not enemies.
+They might not be guests, but for sure they are not enemies.
 They are people looking for something and in need for help.
-Men leaving their families and jobs behind looking for a brighter future, looking for eu-topos (an happiness kingdom).
-Due to barriers and lack of consideration of migrations as a phenomenon inherent to human life, these men are seeing their dream of eu-topos turned in ou-topos (a non existent place, a place they can only dream of).
+Men leaving their families and jobs behind looking for a brighter future, looking for eu-topos (land of happiness).
+Due to barriers and lack of consideration concerning migrations as a phenomenon inherent to human life, these men are seeing their dream of eu-topos turned in ou-topos (a non-existent place, a place they can only dream of).